openwallet-foundation/credo-ts/README.md

 ## Getting Started

-Documentation on how to get started with Aries Framework JavaScript can be found at https://aries.js.org
+Documentation on how to get started with Credo can be found at https://aries.js.org

 ### Demo